rowlandcoping/smokingbuns/TESTING.md

   ![image](assets/images/testing/fix-windows.jpg)

 I am not sure that this bug is fixable with the current layout.
 I don't really understand why the site renders differently on the same browser depending on the operating system - it is certainly not clear from investigating using developer tools.
 It is an important consideration when designing for mobile however.
 If it is down to Bootstrap I would be surprised, given I chose this framework for the header and footer precisely for the support it provides for responsive elements.
 I would imagine that Bootstrap elements would work better in more generic layouts and this is something I need to consider going forward.
-Perhaps it is more a quirk of using list elements for these navigation sections - whilst it seems to be a widely adopted standard, 'li' elements appear to pose unique difficulties in CSS that are not well documented.
+Perhaps it is more a quirk of using list elements for these navigation sections - whilst it is a widely adopted standard, 'li' elements appear to pose unique difficulties in CSS that are not well documented.

 ### Manual Testing

 ([back to top](#testing-documentation))

+I have tested all the links on each page in Chrome on Linux to ensure that none of them are broken.

-I have tested all the links and also the responsiveness across various break points on the deployed site, to ensure nothing in the layout is broken, outlined in the table below.
-These tests were carried out in Chrome on Linux:
+I have also tested responsiveness across various break points on the deployed site to ensure the site displays as expected on different screen sizes.
+These tests were carried out using developer tools on Firefox and Chrome in both Windows and Linux.
+I have also tested the 360px resolution using a Samsung Galaxy S8.

+Each test is outlined in the table below:

 | Feature Tested                        | Expected Outcome                 | Result  |
 | ------------------------------------- | -------------------------------- | ------- |